logo

 Another tip in stopping your dog from begging for food is by keeping it distracted or occupied during mealtimes.
 You can give it a dog chew toy so that it will be preoccupied and so that it can also do something enjoyable while you can have your meal.

 You can also feed your dog during the same time that you will be having your meal.
 Put your pet’s food in the designated area and ignore him if he goes to the dining table and begs for food.
-After eating, get your dog’s food bowl even if it has been eaten or not.
-This is to teach your dog that he has a designated food area and mealtime.
+After eating, get their dog bowl even if it has been eaten or not; this is to teach your dog that he has a designated food area and mealtime.

 TEACH YOUR PET HOW TO STAY IN THEIR PLACE

-If your dog is still a puppy, you can teach it so that aggressive and food-guarding behavior can be prevented in the future.
-This is so that there will also be a lesser chance for your dog to develop it.
+If your dog is still a puppy, you can teach it so that aggressive and food-guarding behavior can be prevented in the future; this is so that there will also be a lesser chance for your dog to develop it.
 What you can do is to teach it while it’s still a puppy.
-Go near its food bowl and drop something good, such as a dog treat.
-This will condition your dog and help it associate that good things are going to happen when someone goes near him while he is eating or when he has food.
+Go near their bowl and drop something good, such as a dog treat.
+This will condition your dog and help it associate that good things are going to happen when someone goes near him while he is eating or when they has food!

 You May Also Like